Yvonne-Dadson/Yvonne-Dadson.github.io/content/cv.md

 - **Bachelor of Arts in Economics** *(2008)*
-  Kwame Nkrumah University of Science and Technology, Ghana Final-year Dissertation: *The Contribution of Rural Banks to Rural Poverty Reduction: A Case Study of Kumawuman Rural Bank*
+  Kwame Nkrumah University of Science and Technology (KNUST), Ghana Final-year Dissertation: *The Contribution of Rural Banks to Rural Poverty Reduction: A Case Study of Kumawuman Rural Bank*
   Supervisor: Dr. Anthony Kofi Osei-Fosu

 - **Professional Banking & Finance Program (Level I & II)** *(2012)*